TrivediEnterprisesInc/TrivediEnterprisesInc.github.io/Notes.md

   - Handle cliSide: No defaults/Data ∃ 4 Cmd ?? -> "Info + Please create new x by ... "
   - TblDDox(usr, usrSettings) -> ClassDef -> Custom imgs in UsrSettings

-### Reading
+## Reading
-#### Simplicity vs Value
+### Spolsky: Simplicity vs Value
 ...in Software [Development](https://businessofsoftware.org/2009/01/joel-spolsky-at-business-of-software-2009-video/) | Joel Spolsky | BoS USA 2009 (Joel designed **VBA**)
 ...unlike current wisdom, building new features **does** add value to your product.

-...conflict between simplicity and power... and simplicity specifically says when you design your products, when you design your product offering you should <mark>pick one thing and do it well</mark>.
+...conflict between simplicity and power...

+and simplicity specifically says when you design your products, when you design your product offering you should <mark>pick one thing and do it well</mark>.
 You should simplify as much as possible, and there is this 80/20 rule or 90/10 rule which is sort of similar:
 It says that 80% of the people only use 20% of the features and therefore if you employ to 20% of the features you would still get 80% of the market.
-That’s the simplicity argument.
+That’s the **_simplicity argument_**.

-The power way of doing things which is <mark>to give people lots and lots of features</mark>, lots and lots of <mark>options</mark> that’s not some choices which are frustrating and lots of <mark>capabilities</mark> in their software.
+The **_power_** way of doing things which is <mark>to give people lots and lots of features</mark>, lots and lots of <mark>options</mark> that’s not some choices which are frustrating and lots of <mark>capabilities</mark> in their software.

 ...you learn the one lesson of Fall Creeks offer that Michael and I have learned over nine years which is that and we actually did a very detailed exhaustive search of the literature and we gather from literally tens of thousands of software companies about all their products and over time and correlated that neatly and we had graduate students working on this for six years.
 This is a lot of data so just hold on to your seats.
 The correlation between features and sales, there you go the <mark>more features you have the more you sell</mark>.

 There is nothing clear than that in the chart of the – all of the output reports that you get from Quick Books at Fog Creek.
-Is when we came up with newer versions that added new features our sales went up a lot and the reason is obvious because you have this universe of people banging on your door and they are asking you things which are completely reasonable and if you can say yes, I can attach a picture they will say okay, that’s perfect I will buy that.
+Is when we came up with newer versions that added **_new features_** our sales went up a lot and the reason is obvious because you have this universe of people banging on your door and they are asking you things which are completely reasonable and if you can say yes, I can attach a picture they will say okay, that’s perfect I will buy that.

 ...at any point if you don’t meet one of their requirements they are going to <mark>drop out</mark> and go look for something else.
 So, conclusion, simplicity versus power this is a little bit too facile.

 ...(a well-designed bridge) the modesty not to draw attention to the difficulties that are surmounted.
 ...at some point people said hey maybe we don’t need an okay button and it just started kind of disappearing from those dialog boxes.

-...amzn's check out process: Jeff Bezos told his team to go create one click where you just on the page, you click a button and you get the book.
+...**_amzn's check out process_**: Jeff Bezos told his team to go create one click where you just on the page, you click a button and you get the book.

 One click he said that’s a great idea alright boss, and they went away and they came back with something that was I think <mark>four clicks</mark> and he said no, no I didn’t mean one click add to cart and then take you to the cart I meant one click and the book that you just clicked on is put into a box and sent to your house and they said okay, and they came back and they worked a lot harder and then they came back and they showed them something that had <mark>two clicks</mark> and he said which part of one don’t you understand and they said no you need a confirmation page, somebody might click by mistake, you just cant start shipping things to people based on they followed a URL in their web browser that’s absurd and he said go back and freaking make it one click and they did and what they realized is that the way they were imagining this was there is a <mark>decision tree</mark> and the decision tree is did you click or did you not click and then if you clicked did you click by mistake or did you click by not mistake and they have been thinking this as because you might click by mistake they have been thinking you click and then you confirm and the way they turned it around is you click and then you can undo but that part is option and since most people don’t click by mistake, like <mark>99%</mark> of the people are not clicking by mistake just give them a nice undo on that page that you clicked through to.

 Well make it so that only the people that make the mistake which is a tiny fraction have to use two clicks everybody else gets one click and that’s a really neat way of turning it around.
 There is of course the other problem which is, what if I want to buy three books, well alright click on each of them you get three separate packages in the way that the postal service works that costs three times as much to ship and so what you really want to do when somebody orders something is you want to kind of queue it up and hold on to that order, I think Amazon <mark>holds it for 30 minutes</mark> if I’m not mistaken and then if anything else comes in, in the next 30 minutes you reset the time at 30 again and till they stop and they go away and 30 minutes have passed without you ordering something and then they take all those things and put them in a box and send it to you.
 That is obviously <mark>way more work</mark> than just you click, it goes in the cart and you ship it, that’s a lot more work and the work behind the scenes to create that undo and to create that buffer where stuff is waiting for you for 30 minutes is a lot of extra work, that it takes to get this little tiny bit of <mark>simplicity</mark>.

 So, it’s a game of inches you have to fight really, really hard for every inch of increased usability like the Amazon one click kind of thing.
-So, this is pretty much all we are going to talk about today, <mark>simplicity versus power</mark>, ...the trouble with the power is that you cause people to make decisions and you make them unhappy.
+So, this is pretty much all we are going to talk about today, <mark>simplicity versus power</mark>,

+...the trouble with the **_power_** is that you cause people to make decisions and you make them unhappy.
 The trouble with simplicity is you don’t sell your software...

 ...you give them the features and when you do give them the features you fight for that elegance and that simplicity, you fight for <mark>hiding the complicated functionality</mark> under the surface sort of a viewer user interface, so you only give them <mark>one choice instead of six</mark> but they still have all the <mark>same options</mark>.

 # Outstanding Tks